ProjectNeura/PaperCandy/README.md

 ## Installation

 **NOTICE: This version is built with PyTorch.
-Consider reimplementing the abstract classes in package `papercandy.universal` to adapt to the framework that you use if you are not a PyTorch user.**
+Consider reimplementing the abstract classes in package `papercandy.core` to adapt to the framework that you use if you are not a PyTorch user.**

 ### Optional Modules